humra/Mobile-Tetris/README.md

-Simple Tetric clone made for mobile using Unity's new input detection system.
+Simple Tetris clone made for mobile using Unity's new input detection system.